Naziha-1986/-reading-notes.md/class-01.md

 `Question #11` **What is the difference between Block & Inline Elements?**

 `Answer`
-*block elements* start on a new line in the browser window.but *inline elements* appear to continue on the same line as their neighbouring elements.
+*block elements* start on a new line in the browser window.but *inline elements* appear to continue on the same line as their neighboring elements.

 ![block &inline](https://th.bing.com/th/id/Rc68de59a13d35c64092aac603b180154?rik=iuxZVJuyBRzwmw&riu=http%3a%2f%2fnetdna.webdesignerdepot.com%2fuploads%2f2012%2f08%2fboxmodel-block-vs-inline.png&ehk=4BnDF03Yixf8L34iMIX9UIgzcEn6xW0NLM4rvNwmww8%3d&risl=&pid=ImgRaw)